Sometimes, our patients wonder what caused their crooked teeth – and if there was anything they could have done to prevent it.

 Choose from fixed braces with clear or metal brackets or even crystal-clear aligners.
 Invisalign aligners are almost invisible, and you can take them out to eat and drink.

-Our specialist orthodontist Dr. Jackie Clune is an expert at straightening teeth and an Invisalign Diamond Apex provider.
+Our specialist orthodontist Dr. Jackie Bracken is an expert at straightening teeth and an Invisalign Diamond Apex provider.

 During your first consultation, she’ll go through all your options so you can feel confident that you’ve made an informed decision.